-Phab Staff and Volunteers are unable to provide any invasive care.
-If an individual requires support in this respect then they must bring along a personal carer if they are unable to do it for themselves.
+Phab Ltd Staff and Volunteers are unable to provide any invasive care.
+If an individual requires support in this respect they must arrange for a person known to them to attend with them if they are unable to do it for themselves.